Trump to have annual physical amid scrutiny of recent ailments

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON – US President Donald Trump, who turns 80 in June, will undergo his routine annual physical on May 26 at Walter Reed National Military Medical Center, following a year of public attention on apparently minor health issues.
+WASHINGTON – US President Donald Trump, who turns 80 in June, said “everything checked out perfectly” after having his physical on May 26 at Walter Reed National Military Medical Center, following a year of public attention on apparently minor health issues.

-Mr Trump frequently casts himself as more energetic and fitter than Mr Joe Biden, his Democratic predecessor who left office in 2025 at age 82 after facing questions about his fitness for the job.
+Mr Trump offered no details of the physical in a brief Truth Social post saying he had completed his six-monthly exam.
+Mr Trump frequently casts himself as more energetic and fitter than Mr Joe Biden, his Democratic predecessor who left office last year at age 82 after facing questions about his fitness for the job.

 Still, recent photographs showing a blotchy neck rash have added to questions about Mr Trump’s health, following images in July 2025 of swollen ankles and a bruised hand concealed with makeup.